alexanderkoller/pergamon/bibtypst.typ

     }
 }

-// Defines a section of the document that shares a bibliography.
+/// Defines a section of the document that shares a bibliography.
-// You need to load a bibliography with the "add-bibliography" function
+/// You need to load a bibliography with the "add-bibliography" function
-// in a place that is earlier than the refsection in rendering order.
+/// in a place that is earlier than the refsection in rendering order.
-// Place the rendered bibliography into the document with the
-// "print-bibliography" function.
+/// -> none
+#let refsection(
+  /// A function that generates the citation string for a given #link(<sec:reference>)[reference].
+  /// This function will typically be defined in a Bibtypst style, to be
+  /// compatible with the `format-reference` function that is passed to
+  /// @print-bibliography.
+Note that `format-citation` can return any content
+  /// it wants, but it does not need to generate a hyperlink to the bibliography;
+  /// the citation string is automatically wrapped in a `link` by Bibtypst.
+  /// -> function
+  format-citation: reference => [CITATION],

+  /// The section of the document that is to be wrapped in this `refsection`.
+  /// -> content
-#let refsection(format-citation: reference => [CITATION], doc) = {
+  doc) = {

   // reset the keys that are cited in this section reference-collection.update((:))